-Index - in real estate reporting, a statement of the performance of a real estate market.
-The IPD indexes are based exclusively upon standing investments in completed and lettable properties, and exclude properties that are purchased, sold or under development or major refurbishment during the measurement period.
+Index - in IPD reporting, a statement of the performance of a real estate market.
+IPD indexes are based exclusively upon standing investments in completed and lettable properties, and exclude properties that are purchased, sold or under development or major refurbishment during the measurement period.